Prioritized Repairing and Consistent Query Answering in Relational Databases: Introduction

 The set of repairs of $I_1$ consists of four instances:

-Suppose that for a conflict created by two facts referring to the same person the user prefers to resolve it by {\em removing the tuples with smaller salary}.
+Suppose that the user prefers to resolve a conflict created by two facts referring to the same person by \emph{removing the tuples with the smaller salary}.
 This preference expresses the belief that if a manager is being reassigned, her salary is not decreased.
-This preference applies to the first conflict: the fact $Mgr(Bob,\$70k,R\&D)$ is preferred over $Mgr(Bob,\$60k,AD)$.
+It applies to the first conflict: the fact $\Mgr(Bob,\$70k,RD)$ is preferred over $\Mgr(Bob,\$60k,AD)$.
 Similarly, the preference applies to the second and the third conflict.
 It does not apply to the last two conflicts as each of them involves facts referring to different persons.

 The preference information on resolutions of the first conflict allows us to eliminate the last two repairs $I_3'$ and $I_4'$.
 Similarly, by applying the preference to the conflicts 2 and 3 we may also eliminate the repair $I_2'$.
 This leaves us with only one preferred repair $I_1'$.